Car Bike Accident: What To Do After A Crash

 If you are a bicyclist and you have been injured in a crash, you can call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our experienced bicycle accident lawyers.
 There is no cost or obligation.
-You can also get help from an experienced attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.

 Michigan Auto Law is Michigan’s largest and most successful law firm that specializes exclusively in helping people who have been injured in auto accidents.

 Our secret?
 Our bicycle accident lawyers deliberately handle fewer cases than other personal injury law firms.
 This allows us to focus more time and attention on our cases.